-6.27.12.1 The Director of Finance shall ensure that all staff are made aware of the Foundation Trust policy on acceptance of gifts and other benefits in kind by staff.
-This policy should follow the guidance contained in the 8Department of Health Standards of Business Conduct for NHS Staff.
+6.27.12.1 The Chief Finance Officer shall ensure that all staff are made aware of the Foundation Trust policy on acceptance of gifts and other benefits in kind by staff.
+This policy should follow the guidance contained in the 7Department of Health Standards of Business Conduct for NHS Staff.